angband/angband/docs/dungeon.rst

 Upon Death and Dying
 ====================

-If your character falls below 0 hit points, he has died and cannot be restored.
+If your character falls below 0 hit points, they have died and cannot be restored.
 A tombstone showing information about your character will be displayed.
 You are also permitted to get a record of your character, and all your equipment (identified) either on the screen or in a file.